 Programming Mobile Applications

-KDDIT students who have passed ITU course Introduction to Programming in 2019 or later are eligible to take this courses as an elective.
+KDDIT students who have passed ITU course Introduction to Programming in 2019 or later are eligible to take this course as an elective.

 Intended learning outcomes

 After the course, the student should be able to:

 - Apply state-of-the-art mobile application prototyping tools for developing and designing mobile interactions